Abhiroop/Abhiroop.github.io/about.md

 My work concerns embedded systems and their security.
 I am currently the lead designer of the [SenseVM project](https://github.com/svenssonjoel/Sense-VM).

-I sporadically read about philosophy.
-I often contemplate the role of time and asynchrony in programming languages, natural languages, music, and the wider physical world.

 Topic-wise I am broadly interested in the following in no particular order :

 - Compilers